Lynching in the United States: In the Mississippi Delta region

+From 1889 to 1945 in Mississippi, 452 blacks and 24 whites were lynched.
+This includes lynching in all parts of Mississippi, though the Mississippi Delta region had the highest number of lynchings in the state.
+The Delta's Leflore County had the highest number of lynchings of any county, at 48.

 The late 1800s and early 1900s in the Mississippi Delta showed both frontier influence and actions directed at repressing African Americans.
 After the Civil War, 90% of the Delta was still undeveloped.
 Both Whites and Blacks migrated there for a chance to buy land in the backcountry.
 It was frontier wilderness, heavily forested and without roads for years.
 Before the start of the 20th century, lynchings often took the form of frontier justice directed at transient workers as well as residents.
 Thousands of workers were brought in by planters to do lumbering and work on levees.

 Whites accounted for just over 12 percent of the Delta region's population, but made up nearly 17 percent of lynching victims.
 So, in this region, they were lynched at a rate that was more than 35 percent higher than their proportion in the population, primarily due to being accused of crimes against property (chiefly theft).
 Conversely, Blacks were lynched at a rate, in the Delta, lesser than their proportion of the population.
 This was unlike the rest of the South, where Blacks comprised the majority of lynching victims.
 In the Delta, they were most often accused of murder or attempted murder, in half the cases, and 15 percent of the time, they were accused of rape, meaning that another 15 percent of the time they were accused of a combination of rape and murder, or rape and attempted murder.

 A clear seasonal pattern to lynchings existed with colder months being the deadliest.
 As noted, cotton prices fell during the 1880s and 1890s, increasing economic pressures.
 "From September through December, the cotton was picked, debts were revealed, and profits (or losses) realized...
 Whether concluding old contracts or discussing new arrangements, [landlords and tenants] frequently came into conflict in these months and sometimes fell to blows."
 During the winter, murder was most cited as a cause for lynching.
 After 1901, as economics shifted and more Blacks became renters and sharecroppers in the Delta, with few exceptions, only African Americans were lynched.
 The frequency increased from 1901 to 1908 after African Americans were disfranchised.
 "In the twentieth century Delta vigilantism finally became predictably joined to white supremacy."